4 Elements To Make or Break Your Next Content Marketing Campaign

 The type of content you publish will be based upon the channel, but you should also create content that, of itself, will not appear in its entirety on any channel.
 These can be used as content upgrades which are offered in exchange for an email address.

 You have an almost unlimited array of options for content – blog posts, videos, podcasts, webinars, interviews, slides, tutorials, e-guides, infographics, white papers, etc.

 Develop a spreadsheet, list your channels, and then plug in the types of content that will best fit that channel.
 And this can get a bit complex.
 Some content will only be teasers to a larger piece of content that is housed on your website or on your blog.
 And as mentioned above, some of your content will not be published anywhere, because you are holding it back as a link so that you can get an email address in exchange.

 You also need to match content type to your niche and to our avatar.
 Obviously, you will not be creating a white paper or an e-guide if you are a retailer selling shoes.
 On the other hand, if you are selling products for deck refinishing, a how-to video will be perfect; and if you are selling a service, such as financial planning, white papers and podcasts are good.

 If you don’t set a publication schedule and stick to it, you are sunk.
 Develop a schedule for every channel you have selected.

-For a blog, 1-3 times a week; for Twitter and Instagram, daily, sometimes several times daily; for Facebook, every few days.
+For a blog, aim for 1-3 times a week; with Twitter and Instagram, daily, sometimes several times daily; on Facebook, every few days.
 This is a lot of content to produce, but if you work smartly, you will be able to save time and effort.